m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 You may also have seen there are icons/buttons on the right hand side of parts of the conversations.
 These let you copy or save sections of conversations.
-This is really useful when they contain file contents or code fragments you want to use elewhere.
+This is really useful when they contain file contents or code fragments you want to use elsewhere.
 There are also some powerful conversation management features, although they are out of scope for this tutorial.

 ### Metaphor conversations are just conversations